cybertec-postgresql/CYBERTEC-pg-operator/docs/hugo/content/en/release_notes/_index.md

 #### Changes
 - Add OwnerReference for Statefulsets
 - Optimisations for major upgrade
+- Statefulsert receives OwnerReference to the CR

 #### Fixes
 - cert-Handling for Multisite
 - pgBackRest Restore with TDE
 - Fix for Monitoring pgBackRest
 - Dependency updates and several small changes

+#### Notification of upcoming deprecation
+- PG13 has reached its EoL

 #### Supported Versions